Sikh feminism: Wearing a turban in the RCMP

 In 1988, a young Sikh man, Baltej Singh Dhillon, was recruited by the RCMP but was told if he wanted to work for them, he had to remove his turban.
 Dhillon refused, but the RCMP refused to change their rules, and in return denied him a post.
 In 1990, the government decided the ban was against the Canadian Charter of Rights and Freedoms, and enabled Dhillon to join the forces, which eventually turned into a long successful career for him.
 This sparked a political turmoil and groups like Alberta's Defenders of RCMP Tradition appeared, collecting more than 150,000 signatures opposing turbans in the RCMP.
 There were several failed right-winged attempts to change the law, and eventually the movement faded over time.

-SAFAR
+Sikh Feminist Research Institute

 The Sikh Feminist Research Institute (SAFAR) is a non-profit organization based in North America committed to Sikh feminist research and activism.
-It was started in 2010 in Toronto, Canada by Sikh women devoted to equality and education.
+It was started in 2010 in Toronto, Canada, by Sikh women devoted to equality and education.
 Currently, they have programs all over Canada and hold conferences all over North America.
 They have four different programs which are committed to creating social equity through active conversation; these programs are: